 2013 Spotlight Organizations

 One Hen empowers kids to become social entrepreneurs who make a difference for themselves and the world.
-We do this by equipping educators with educational resources to inspire kids to four values: financial responsibility, personal initiative, global awareness and giving back.
-Each of our programs, One Hen: Microfinance for Kids and The Good Garden: Food Security for Kids introduces a compelling social issue, around which we provide flexible curriculum resources, web-based activities and hands on projects. http://www.onehen.org.
+They do this by equipping educators with resources to inspire kids to four values: financial responsibility, personal initiative, global awareness and giving back.
+One Hen, Inc. introduces children to microfinance and social entrepreneurship through award winning picture book One Hen: How One Small Loan Made a Big Difference, lesson plans and website www.onehen.org.
 Elementary and middle school students make a difference by starting micro businesses and donating their profits.

 2012 Spotlight Alumni